-If the inpatient hospital stay is shorter, coverage includes a follow-up postpartum home visit by a registered nurse (R.N.).
+Coverage includes one follow-up postpartum home visit by a registered nurse (R.N.).
 This nurse must be from a home health agency under contract with Wellmark or employed by the delivering physician.

 Coverage Change Events, page 81.

 Medical and Surgical Supplies and Personal Convenience Items